theneva/dissertation/src/background.md

 ## Summary of important criteria

+TODO: Fix that stupid heading ^ ("important" says nothing, maybe "criteria" is bad too.)

 This literature review has uncovered central themes that are important when measuring various approaches to deployment:

-- Cloud computing and microservices with the problems of distributed computing and the CAP theorem;
+- Microservice runtime, with regard to the problems of distributed computing and the CAP theorem;
+- Cloud computing providers as a runtime for microservices;
 - How often the organisation _wishes_ to deploy changes to the end users, and how often the infrastructure _allows_ deployment;
 - Expressiveness of code that can in itself act as documentation of the specification;
-- Implementation of Continuous Delivery from an organisational perspective, and how DevOps affects culture; and
+- Implementation of Continuous Delivery from an organisational perspective, and how DevOps affects organisational culture; and
 - Quality metrics for measuring deployment approaches, in particular Architecturally Significant Requirements and their impact on the existing base when migrating to a Continuous Delivery workflow.

 Focus will be maintained on finding and implementing a strategy for deployment automation that fits the organisation's needs.
 Therefore, it will _not_ give great consideration to system uptime such as architecting specifically to support failover between data centres or cloud platform providers.
 It will, on the other hand, map the factors discussed in this review to a set of criteria that will be useful in comparing various strategies.